 Having these two distinct types of info ranked and formulated in order of readiness helps a business to customize their approach based on the interest level and buying stage of the lead.

-Fill the Funnel!
+Fill the Marketing Funnel!

 When not enough contacts are being generated altogether, it’s critical that marketers and their clients act to fill the sales funnel with potential leads.
 To massage and groom these prospects into SQLs, it’s essential to build and maintain a plethora of fresh and attractive content like brochures and eBooks with gated offers to collect contact information.
 Feeding the broader inbound machine with a steady stream of opportunities helps by building assets that incentivize contact info collection.